100km Expedition in Greenland

 What is the food like?

 For breakfast, there will be plenty of hot drinks, along with bread, jam, biscuits, muesli and cereals.
 Lunch is usually a packed lunch taken at a picturesque stop and will include bread, cheese, ham, chocolate, nuts, biscuits and hot soup and drinks.
-For dinner your guide, with help from the group, will prepare a hot meal in the camp, usually consisting of rice, pasta, potatoes and sausages, or stew.
+For dinner your guide will prepare a hot meal in the camp (with help from your group), usually consisting of rice, pasta, potatoes and sausages, or stew.

 What is the accommodation like?